PrivacyLx/Topics/README.md

 Facebook is made to be addictive and the fear of missing out is a huge psychological effect that keeps people locked into the platform.
 We should enable a discussion where people talk about the issues that keep them locked on the platoform and what can be done to help them leave it.

-## Demistifying Encryption
+## Demystifying Encryption
 For many people encryption is a buzz word for security and it is some sort of magic bullet that solves everything.
-In reality there are diferent kinds of encryption and it important for us to know how to diferentiate the.
+In reality there are different kinds of encryption and it important for us to know how to differentiate the.
 Even more than that, it is important to ask the right questions about that technology.
 Questions such as:
   * Who has access to the data
   * Who controlls the keys
   * Is it open and well documented?